sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- PCB finalization with team (2)

 	Chris Crider
-		-worked through final amount of debugging and rearranging parts for effects (2)
+		- worked through final amount of debugging and rearranging parts for effects (2)
 		- began testing OLED and PWM functions in unison with effects (2)

 ##Next Week
 	Team Plan
-		-Coordinate and pick a time to do presentation -Begin to plan what to do/say in presentation.
+		- Coordinate and pick a time to do presentation
+		- Begin to plan what to do/say in presentation.
+		- Wait for PCB to arrive for build and test

 	Eric Sanman

-	Chuong Vo
+		- Wait for PCB to arrive (time n/a)
+		- Wait for parts to arrive (time n/a)
+		- (taking break from project for a mideterm & thanksgiving during this time) Chuong Vo
-		-Sign up for Demo time (1)
+		- Sign up for Demo time (1)
-		-Wait in anticipation for PCB and parts to arrive Sierra Buckley
+		- Wait in anticipation for PCB and parts to arrive Sierra Buckley
 		- thanksgiving week, sign up for demo time (1)

 	Chris Crider
-	-Thanksgiving no meetings
+		- Thanksgiving no meetings

 ##Blocked
 	Team Blocks
 		-Finding time that works for all times to coordinate design reviews.
 	Eric Sanman
+		- Wait for parts
 	Chuong Vo
-		-Nothing blocked
+		- Nothing blocked

 	Sierra Buckley
 		- none